Skip to content

 Introduction

-When a route leak propagates, when a hijacked prefix slips through filters, when a peer floods you with deaggregated /48s — the response is manual: log in, type commands, hope the vendor's filtering syntax does what you think it does.
-There is no standard, programmable layer between BGP speakers where you can inspect, filter, and transform messages in real time.
+When a route leak propagates, when a hijacked prefix slips through filters, when a peer floods you with deaggregated /48s — the response is mostly manual, expressed in whatever filtering syntax each vendor provides.
+What has been missing is the middle ground: a drop-in, programmable layer inside an existing BGP session, where you can inspect, filter, and transform messages in real time — while the routers on both ends keep talking to each other as before.

 bgpipe fills that gap.
 It operates as a transparent proxy sitting on the BGP wire between two speakers.
 Every message flowing in either direction passes through a pipeline of composable stages — each doing one thing well, chained together like UNIX pipes:

-Stages can filter messages (grep, drop), enforce policy (limit, rpki), transform data (update, tag), bridge formats (read, write, stdin, stdout), connect to external systems (exec, pipe, websocket), or tap into live data feeds (ris-live, rv-live).
+Stages can filter messages (grep, drop, head), enforce policy (limit, rov, aspa), transform data (update, tag), measure traffic (metrics), bridge formats (read, write, stdin, stdout), connect to external systems (exec, pipe, websocket), or tap into live data feeds (ris-live, rv-live).

 The result is a single tool that handles monitoring, filtering, security enforcement, format conversion, and session manipulation — all from the command line, all composable, all scriptable.